shakewingo/furniture-recommender-system/README.md

    Expect to have Furniture.csv generated in root path.
 * After step 1, you can run `python Algorithm/test.py` to count categories.

 Note that, the above steps could really take 1-2 whole days to finish.
-The original meta data run on Jun 2020 has XXX product images and XXX product records in csv.
-You can obtain it by running it by yourself or contact me [yaoyingshakewin@gmail.com](mailto:yaoyingshakewin@gmail.com) for a cleaned up version in order to replicate the rest study.
+The original meta data run on Jun 2020 has 2953 product images and 2904 product records in csv.
+You can obtain it by running on your own or contact me [yaoyingshakewin@gmail.com](mailto:yaoyingshakewin@gmail.com) for a cleaned up version in order to replicate the rest study.

 ## Multivariant LDA Recommender Algorithm

+!#TODO: solve .env .flaskenv conflicts

+!#TODO: can't run web